 - Stephan Haimowitz

 Burton Blatt Institute, Syracuse University

-***Note: Due to the popular demand of this webinar topic, we are offering two sessions March 11th & March 31st- if you have registered for the March 11 webinar, please do not register for this webinar.
+***Note: Due to the popular demand of this webinar topic, we are offering two sessions March 11 & March 31- If you are interested in attending this webinar please register for the March 31 session.

 During this webinar we will review and discuss employment strategies for assisting individuals with disabilities and criminal histories to gain employment.
 Discussion will include the interplay between mental illness, substance use and legal problems, the impacts of a criminal record on job prospects, ways to address those employment barriers, and models for human services-criminal justice collaboration.
 As the laws and programs related to these issues vary widely between states, the webinar will outline a range of approaches which can be adapted to specific situations.